 He was wolf and passion as much as he was man.
 She let out a groan as he covered her body with his, burying his face in her neck, and pressing his lower body between her legs.
 He so wished he wasn't wearing jeans, wished he could be inside her.
 Yet could he really do that to her?
 She was so pure, and he wasn't.
 Still it didn't seem to matter, Brother Wolf wanted to be with her.

 The passage above is from Alyssa Brandon's The Hard Mate, a romance novel chronicling the relationship between a 16-year-old werewolf and a 200-hundred-year-old pack alpha with baggage.
-It's been read more than 22 million times on the online publishing platform WattPad and is currently making teenyboppers weak in the knees on SwoonReads.com, a site that exclusively publishes romance novels for teenagers.
+It's been read over 22 million times on the online publishing platform WattPad and is currently making teenyboppers weak in the knees on SwoonReads.com, a site that exclusively publishes romance novels for teenagers.
 Right now on SwoonReads, The Hard Mate boasts a nine out of ten score for having what the site's subscribers call "heat," which is kidspeak for steamy romantic scenes.

 SwoonReads has more than 27,000 subscribers, who gobble up books like The Hard Mate, which are uploaded in manuscript form by their authors.
 In addition to heat, the subscribers can rate these books on Swoon Index's in categories like tears, laughs, and thrills.
 Once the community is hooked on a manuscript, Macmillan Publishing, the site's owner, can choose to publish the manuscript.
 Since the site is courting teenage readers, the characters are typically between 14 and 19 years old.
 There's also a section for new adults, between the ages of 19 and 23, who are still eligible for love according to SwoonReads' Submission Guidelines.
 I, at 24, am SOL.